don-pit/linki/README.md

 [Docutils](http://docutils.sourceforge.net/) // *Text format, Python, License:public-domain*
 > Docutils is an open-source text processing system for processing plaintext documentation into useful formats, such as HTML, LaTeX, man-pages, open-document or XML.
 It includes reStructuredText, the easy to read, easy to use, what-you-see-is-what-you-get plaintext markup language.

+[SoapUI](http://www.soapui.org/) // *WebService, SOAP, REST, License:Propietary-Open-Source*
+> SoapUI is a free and open source cross-platform Functional Testing solution.
+With an easy-to-use graphical interface, and enterprise-class features, SoapUI allows you to easily and rapidly create and execute automated functional, regression, compliance, and load tests.
+In a single test environment, SoapUI provides complete test coverage and supports all the standard protocols and technologies.

 ## Libs